Schema Validation & Data Quality Checks for Municipal GIS

 return v

-Enforcing Geospatial & Topological Integrity jump to heading
+Enforcing geospatial and topological integrity jump to heading

-Attribute validation alone is insufficient for GIS pipelines.
+Attribute validation alone is insufficient for spatial pipelines.
 Municipal shapefiles and GeoJSON exports frequently contain self-intersecting polygons, sliver geometries, and unclosed rings that break spatial indexing and overlay operations.
-Geospatial integrity checks must run immediately after attribute validation, leveraging libraries like Shapely and GeoPandas to enforce OGC Simple Features compliance.
+Geometry checks run immediately after the attribute contract, leveraging Shapely and GeoPandas to enforce OGC Simple Features compliance.

 from shapely.validation import make_valid